 Prior nasal surgery: prior surgery on the inside or the outside of the nose can cause issues with nasal appearance or nasal breathing.
 Rhinoplasty can help improve both types of issues.

 What about cosmetic rhinoplasty?

 Cosmetic rhinoplasty is surgery performed to refine the appearance of the nose.
 Many patients seeking cosmetic rhinoplasty are aiming to change the shape, size, or symmetry of their nose.
-Dr. Goyal has experience in both cosmetic and functional rhinoplasty.
-In fact, cosmetic and functional rhinoplasty are often performed together.
+Dr. Lindsey Goyal has extensive experience in both cosmetic and functional rhinoplasty.
+In fact, Dr. Goyal will often perform cosmetic and functional procedures together.
 This allows Dr. Goyal to treat all of your nasal issues at the same time.
 This allows her to optimize the function of your nose while also helping you look your best.